tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 Unix-domain sockets with no need for code generation, encryption, etc. gRPC uses a complex HTTP/2 based transport that is not easily replicated.

+### Future Work

+The background and proposals sketched above focus on the existing structure of Tendermint and improvements we can make in the short term.
+It is worthwhile to also consider options for longer-term broader changes to the IPC ecosystem.
+The following outlines some ideas at a high level:

+- **Consensus service:** Today, the application and the consensus node are nominally connected only via ABCI.
+Tendermint was originally designed with the assumption that all communication with the application should be mediated by the consensus node.
+Based on further experience, however, the design goal is now that the _application_ should be the mediator of application state.

+  As noted above, however, ABCI is a client/server protocol, with the application as the server.
+For outside clients that turns out to have been a good choice, but it complicates the relationship between the application and the consensus node: Previously transactions were entered via the node, now they are entered via the app.

+  We have worked around this by using the Tendermint RPC service to give the application a "back channel" to the consensus node, so that it can push transactions back into the consensus network.
+But the RPC service exposes a lot of other functionality, too, including event subscription, block and transaction queries, and a lot of node status information.

+  Even if we can't easily "fix" the orientation of the ABCI relationship, we could improve isolation by splitting out the parts of the RPC service that the application needs as a back-channel, and sharing those _only_ with the application.
+By defining a "consensus service", we could give the application a way to talk back limited to only the capabilities it needs.
+This approach has the benefit that we could do it without breaking existing use, and if we later did "fix" the ABCI directionality, we could drop the special case without disrupting the rest of the RPC interface.

+- **Event service:** Right now, the IBC relayer relies on the Tendermint RPC service to provide a stream of block and transaction events, which it uses to discover which transactions need relaying to other chains.
+While I think that event subscription should eventually be handled via P2P, we could gain some immediate benefit by splitting out event subscription from the rest of the RPC service.

+  In this model, an event subscription service would be exposed on the public network, but on a different endpoint.
+This would remove the need for the RPC service to support the websocket protocol, and would allow operators to isolate potentially sensitive status query results from the public network.

+  At the moment the relayers also use the RPC service to get block data for synchronization, but work is already in progress to handle that concern via the P2P layer.
+Once that's done, event subscription could be separated.

+Separating parts of the existing RPC service is not without cost: It would require additional connection endpoints, for example.
+In return, though, it would become easier to reduce transport options (we only need one per interface), and for operators to independently control access to sensitive data.
+Considering the viability and implications of these ideas is beyond the scope of this RFC, but they are documented here since they follow from the background we have already discussed.

 ## References

 [abci]: https://github.com/tendermint/spec/tree/95cf253b6df623066ff7cd4074a94e7a3f147c7a/spec/abci